AgentMark: Utility-Preserving Behavioral Watermarking for Agents: AgentMark

 AgentMark makes this policy auditable by eliciting an explicit estimate as a probability list over the same candidate set:

 This explicit access enables distribution-preserving sampling and verification.

 \paragraph{Behavior--action separation.} AgentMark outputs a watermarked planning behavior $\hat b_t$, after which the execution action is generated conditioned on $\hat b_t$ and executed in the environment.
 Rather than manipulating action, AgentMark intervenes only in the planning-stage sampling procedure by using distribution-preserving sampling on the elicited behavior distribution.
-In particular, it preserves the planning-time behavior distribution, i.e., the marginal of $\hat b_t$ matches the original $P_t$, so watermarking does not materially shift the agent's planning policy or alter its decision logic.
+In particular, it preserves the planning-time behavior distribution, i.e., the marginal of $\hat b_t$ matches the original elicited distribution $P_t$, so watermarking does not materially shift the planning distribution used at inference time or alter the agent's decision logic.

 \paragraph{Robustness interface.} To improve robustness under missing steps, AgentMark optionally applies payload coding before sampling and supports erasure-resilient recovery from partial trajectories.